corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/_index.md

 ### Node Affinities

 Corda uses node affinity to assign worker replicas across nodes.
-By default, for high-availability, Corda attempts to deploy multiple replicas on different nodes.
+By default, for high availability, Corda attempts to deploy multiple replicas on different nodes.
 The following shows the default values:

 ```yaml
   affinity: